PapayaResearch/ctag/README.md

 ![GitHub license](https://img.shields.io/github/license/PapayaResearch/ctag)
 [![Website](https://img.shields.io/badge/website-CTAG-red)](https://ctag.media.mit.edu/)

-Code for the paper **[Creative Text-to-Audio Generation via Synthesizer Programming](https://mlforaudioworkshop.com/CreativeTextToAudio.pdf)**.
+Code for the **ICML 2024** paper **[Creative Text-to-Audio Generation via Synthesizer Programming](https://arxiv.org/abs/2406.00294)**.
 CTAG is a method for generating sounds from text prompts by using a virtual modular synthesizer.
 CTAG depends on [SynthAX](https://github.com/PapayaResearch/synthax), a fast modular synthesizer in JAX.

 You can hear many examples on the [website](https://ctag.media.mit.edu/).
 The code to obtain the results from the paper will be found in a different [repository](https://github.com/PapayaResearch/ctag-experiments) (coming soon).